frankshearar/Home/Support-package-renames.md

 Package authors that would like to rename their popular packages.

-## Non-Goals

-Package renames information will not appear in Visual studio.
-This will be added in the future.

 ## Solution

 ### Add a "Rename" section to the "Manage Package" page